ardera/flutter-pi/README.md

 _The difference between packages and plugins is that packages don't include any native code, they are just pure Dart.
 Plugins (like the [shared_preferences plugin](https://github.com/flutter/plugins/tree/main/packages/shared_preferences)) include platform-specific code._

 ## 🖥️ Supported Platforms
-Flutter-Pi is routinely tested on multiple embedded platforms, including Raspberry Pi 4 & 5, Texas Instruments AM62 and a RISC-V Banana Pi BPI-F3.
+Flutter-Pi is working on the following Boards & SoCs:
+- Raspberry Pi 2, 3, 4, 5 and Zero 2 (even the 512MB models)
+- Texas Instruments AM62, NXP i.MX8 (using yocto & [meta-flutter](https://github.com/meta-flutter/meta-flutter) or [buildroot](https://buildroot.org/))
+- Banana Pi BPI-F3

 It should work fine on other linux platforms, granted that the following conditions are satisfied:

-- support for hardware 3D acceleration. more precisely support for kernel-modesetting (KMS) and the direct rendering infrastructure (DRI).
+- Support for hardware 3D acceleration.
+More precisely support for kernel-modesetting (KMS) and the direct rendering infrastructure (DRI).
-  This excludes older devices like the [NXP i.MX6](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-6-processors:IMX6X_SERIES) (when not using etnaviv)
+  - E.g. the [NXP i.MX6](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-6-processors:IMX6X_SERIES) will not work by default when using the proprietary Vivante driver, however it's very easy to just use [etnaviv](https://github.com/etnaviv/etna_viv) instead.
-- CPU architecture is one of ARMv7, ARMv8, x86 64bit or RISC-V.
+- CPU architecture is ARMv7, ARMv8, x86 64bit or RISC-V. (Requirement of the Flutter Engine)
-  This means flutter-pi won't work on a Pi Zero (only the first one) or Pi 1, which have ARMv6.
+  - This means flutter-pi won't work on a Pi Zero (only the first one) or Raspberry Pi 1, which have an ARMv6 core.

-Known working boards:

-- Pi 2, 3, 4, 5 (even the 512MB models)
-- Pi Zero 2 (W)
-- Texas Instruments AM62
-- NXP i.MX8
-- Banana Pi BPI-F3

-If you encounter issues running flutter-pi on any of the supported platforms listed above and any other platforms too, please report them to me and I'll fix them.
+If you encounter issues running flutter-pi on any platform that should be working, please report them to me and I'll fix them!

 ## 📑 Contents